-However, as with most contracts, some contingencies must be met for the sale to officially close.
-Typically, these contingencies include fulfillments such as the buyer’s financing, home inspections, and appraisals.
-When these contractual agreements go unfulfilled, a sale can fall through.
+Typically, the contingencies on a house that is active under contract can be related to the buyer receiving financing, home inspections, and appraisals.
+If these contractual agreements go unfulfilled, a sale can fall through.
 If this occurs, the property will remain active but no longer under contract on the MLS, allowing other buyers to swoop in and make offers on the home.

-A buyer’s agent can show their clients any home as long as the seller, and their agent agrees.
+Yes, A buyer’s agent can show their clients any home as long as the seller, and their agent agrees.
 If you find your dream home, you can still request to view the property, although chances are slimmer with a pending sale.
 Many people choose not to view a house that has a pending sale for fear of falling in love and suffering disappointment when the home sells.
 But life happens, and there is always a chance that a pending sale doesn’t reach the final stage.

 It’s worth noting that, while a listing agent usually won’t accept offers on a house that has a pending sale, a buyer’s agent can contact the listing agent and let them know they have a client who is keen and interested in the property.
 This means that, if the sale does fall through, they have a heads up and can quickly write an offer before the house is put back on the MLS as active.

 Remember, each circumstance is very different, and it often depends on both the buyers and the sellers.
 There isn’t necessarily a one-size-fits-all solution to when you can view a property or whether or not a sale will go through.
 It’s best to ask your agent on a case-by-case basis, as it’s their job to do the very best they can to get you the home you want.
 However, having a good understanding of these essential real estate terms will help you feel confident and pave the way on your path to purchasing the home of your dreams.